FunnelEnvy/generator-optcli/README.md

   - template - this function takes the name of a file from ./\_/assets/templates and returns an array of strings representing its lines.
   It takes a second, optional parameter to be passed as a separate ejs context
+  - templateArray - This function is a mask for the template function which will additionally return the template as a formatted array that can be directly set as a javascript variable.
   - hx - this function takes a string and hashes it.
 Can be useful for creating classes that avoid collisions with other experiments.
   - package - this object contains the contents of package.json
   - experiment - this object contains the context of experiment.json